Economic Activities in Belgium: Primary, Secondary, Tertiary, and Quaternary

 Primary Sector of Belgium

 Belgium’s primary sector, with 45.1% agricultural land, thrives due to its temperate climate and fertile soil.
 Key products like sugar beets, milk, and potatoes drive this sector.
-Agriculture, contributing 0.7% to GDP, remains vital.
+Agriculture contributed approximately 0.8% to GDP in 2024 (World Bank), remaining vital despite its small share.

 The diversity of crops such as wheat, lettuce, and maize, along with animal products like pork and chicken, underlines the sector’s significance.